 It is peculiar the way grief acts as both your friend and enemy and makes you second-guess the most certain details and memories.
 Dad accepted grief like a scientist.
 Perhaps it’s more accurate to say dad wouldn’t believe.
 And he wouldn’t allow grief to interfere with his own analysis and conclusions.

 Kids always say their dad is the smartest but I’m right when I say mine is.
 He was a biologist before the foxes came.
 Neighbours and friends say I have my mother’s fairness and my father’s prudence.
-I don’t think I’m smart although I get good grades – except religious education because I don’t think you’re suppose to ask questions, which dad disappoints dad even though I thought he would be appreciative.
+I don’t think I’m smart although I get good grades – except religious education because I don’t think you’re supposed to ask questions, which dad disappoints dad even though I thought he would be appreciative.

 When Livingston strayed and was found limping along outside the local newsagent Grandpa was arrested for non-compliance and was jailed for two weeks.
 In the prison shower he slipped and broke his hip.
 I hear adults say, ‘It’s the beginning of the end.’